 Using parentheses is useful because it shows more clearly that this is a clarification.

 Note, also, that names in the language of the current page should really be translated for every page where they appear – if you leave them in English it may give the wrong message.

-Ordering.
-There is also the question of how to order a multilingual list of language or country names.
-It is not an issue that is specific to selection lists, and there is no simple answer to this.
+You will need to find the most appropriate way of ordering the list of options, given that this is a multilingual list of language or country names.
+Ordering multilingual lists is not an issue that is specific to selection lists, and there is no simple answer to this.

 It is difficult to apply alphabetic ordering since this varies by language, and there are also likely to be multiple scripts involved.
 It would be possible to follow the default order prescribed by the Unicode Collation Algorithm, but whether that would be helpful, intuitive or recognizable to the user is another question.

 Other possibilities are to order the list by the size of your market, the size of the region or number of speakers of a language, or by some kind of geographical principle.
 Again, while these may provide a rationale for ordering, none of these approaches are necessarily helpful to the user – especially for long lists.

 This page and Wikipedia list language alternatives by (English) alphabetic order of the associated language tags.
 So, for example, German (de) comes before English (en), and Spanish (es) would come before French (fr).
 This works best when the user can find his language easily by scanning.
 For a long list, this may be less appropriate, since the user must not only know the tag for their language but, in order to anticipate its likely position in the list, must also be able to guess that tags have been used as the basis for the ordering.